lsst/rtn-045/index.rst

 Release.
 --------
 To "release" the new version of main to prod branch (i.e., to update all RSP users' tutorial notebooks), open a new pull request from the main to the prod (production) branch, and rebase and merge.
 Do not squash commits, in order to keep prod and main with the same commit history.
 This stage does not need another review.
 Usually Melissa or Matthew handle this.
-The very last step is to do a final PR of prod->main, rebase and merge, to ensure main is now 'up to date' with prod, and avoid future conflics.
+The very last step is to do a final PR of prod->main, rebase and merge, to ensure main is now 'up to date' with prod, and avoid future conflicts.

 Coordinate.
 -----------